-But if you’re looking to improve your life, begin with a regular routine of the basics.
+But if you’re looking to improve your life, begin with a routine of the basics.
 You’ll quickly notice that life changes for the better.
-And after a 3 to 6 months of doing the basics well, I bet you’ll see incredible improvements in most areas of your life.
+And after 3 to 6 months of doing the basics well, I bet you’ll see incredible improvements in most areas of your life.

 Have you noticed when you’re on a kick of exercising for a period of time how good you feel?
 Or when you’re doing a great job of making healthy lunches for work?
-Imagine if you really applied yourself to making these choices over the long term, adding in more and more healthy changes over time.
+Imagine if you applied yourself to making these choices over the long term, adding in more and more healthy changes over time.
 Your life would begin to unfold in a beautiful way.

 One common pattern is that we ignore these basics until something happens that makes us recognize we want/need to make a change.
-For example, perhaps you fall of of meditating in the morning and then notice that you’re becoming more and more anxious.
+For example, perhaps you fall off of meditating in the morning and then notice that you’re becoming more and more anxious.
 Or you stop exercising because you’re too busy and then notice that your stress level skyrockets.